highkite/pdfAnnotate/README.md

 **Type 1**: Those types are regular cross-reference objects, as we already know from the regular cross-reference tables.
 In this case the three byte value represents the pointer start position of the PDF object in the document.

-**Type 3**: This type is introduced with stream objects.
+**Type 3**: This type is introduced with stream objects (cf. [Stream Objects](#StreamObjects)).
 Besides the option to compress the cross-reference table it is now possible to compress PDF objects in general.
 In this case multiple objects are encoded in a stream object.
 In this case the three byte value determines the object id of the stream object that contains the actual object.
 The third value determines an offset.
 In a stream objects multiple objects are encoded sequentiell in the object stream.
 The offset determines the position of the object in the stream.